 Avoid crowds when shopping

 Both individuals and businesses have a responsibility to limit the spread of COVID-19.
 Aim to minimise your visits to stores.
 Shop on your own, avoid shopping at times when a lot of people go shopping and do not prolong your stay at the premises of shops and shopping centres beyond necessity.
 Make sure to follow guidelines and instructions of shops and delivery points.

-The Government has recommended that all non-essential state, regional and municipal activities should be closed until 7 February.
-However, this does not include sports-, culture- and leisure activities for children and young people up till and including compulsory school age.
+The Government has recommended that all non-essential regional and municipal activities should remain closed until 7 March.
+This does not, however, include sporting, cultural and leisure activities for children and young people born in 2002 or later, either indoors or outdoors.
 Exercise is important to people’s health and should be a prioritised activity during the pandemic, especially for children and young people.
-Considering the importance of exercise to the health of children and young people, the Public Health Agency of Sweden has judged that exercise can continue according to the Public Health Agency’s regulations and general guidelines on everyone's responsibility to prevent the spread of COVID-19 and within the scope of the pandemic law.
-Preschool age and primary school age children can therefore exercise indoors.
+Considering the lower infection risk outdoors and the importance of exercise to public health, the Public Health Agency of Sweden has judged that outdoor exercise can continue according to the Public Health Agency’s regulations and general guidelines (HSLF-FS 2020:12) on everyone's responsibility to prevent the spread of COVID-19.
+Exercise may be carried out at public facilities provided the facility can be kept open to staff and visitors in a way that prevents the spread of infection.
+Children and young people born in 2002 or later can therefore also exercise indoors.
 The decision to keep sports facilities open is made at a regional or local level, based on the extent of the spread of COVID-19 and on an assessment by the person responsible for the activity.